 Published on: Aug 25, 2016 @ 15:49 (C) Rally Group B Shrine Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-Based on a 2004 Subaru Impreza WRX STi, this very special project was dreamed and built by a single person without prior experience, in his basic home garage, and on a limited budget.
-Expressing in a true way the mantra of “wabi~sabi” (which means that nothing needs be perfect to achieve one’s vision and that through flaws or change can also be seen beauty – for an explanatory video CLICK HERE).
+Based on a 2004 Subaru Impreza WRX STi, this very special project was built by a single person without prior experience, in his basic home garage, and on a limited budget.
+Expressing in a true way the mantra of “wabi~sabi” (which means that nothing needs be perfect to achieve one’s vision and that through flaws or change can also be seen beauty or improvement – for an explanatory video CLICK HERE).

 In 2003, the car started life as a simple WRC tribute car (phase 1).
 Then, from 2008 to 2012, it underwent a complete transformation into a short wheelbased 2-door “what if the GD had a 22B?” tribute build (phase 2).
 6.1 inches were removed from the middle section (similarly to the Audi Sport quattro) among various other body modifications.